arwahdevops/xylium-core/Docs/ContextBinding.md

 *   Bypass reflection for performance-critical paths.
 *   Implement binding logic from non-standard request formats (e.g., Protocol Buffers, custom binary).
 *   Have fine-grained control over how data is mapped to your struct fields or perform complex pre-processing during binding.

-## 9. Type-Safe URL Parameter Binding (Alternative Approach)

-Xylium also offers a specialized, type-safe mechanism for binding URL path and query parameters directly into Go structs using generics and struct tags like `path:"paramName"`, `query:"paramName"`, and `default:"value"`.
-This method is registered differently (e.g., `xylium.RegisterGETParams`) and offers a more declarative way to handle URL parameters.

-For detailed information on this feature, please refer to **`TypeSafeParams.md`**.

 ---